 - Juice of 1 fresh lemon

-- 1 grilled jalapeno - and chopped with or without the seeds
+- 1 grilled jalapeno, chopped with or without the seeds

 Instructions

-- In a medium sized bowl place, the mashed garlic, chopped jalapeno, lemon juice, chopped cilantro, basil and mint, salt, pepper and olive oil and stir.
-You may want to double this dressing for more to drizzle on the eggplant when it is served.
+- You may want to double this dressing for more to drizzle on the eggplant when it is served.

-- Dredge the eggplant first in the flour, then in the egg wash and finally in the oats.
+- Dredge the eggplant slices first in the flour, then in the egg wash, and then in the oats.

-- Drizzle olive oil at the bottom of a serving bowl.
+- Drizzle olive oil at the bottom of your desired serving bowl.

-- Layer the egg plant slices at the bottom of the bowl and crumble the feta over the slices followed by the grated Parmesan or Romano cheese and finally spoon a bit of the dressing on each slice.
+- Layer the eggplant slices at the bottom of the bowl and crumble the feta over the slices, followed by grated cheese, and finally spoon a bit of the dressing on each slice.

 - Repeat this process until the eggplant is used up.